South Pole Traverse: Route description

 After four years of development, the trail was fully traversed for the first time in 2005, with Caterpillar and Case Corporation tractors pulling specialized sleds to deliver fuel and cargo from McMurdo Station to Amundsen–Scott South Pole Station in about 40 days.
 The return trip to McMurdo Station, with less cargo, is substantially quicker.
 Construction started during the 2002-03 southern summer field season.
 It was finished in the 2005-2006 southern summer.

 The McMurdo Ice Shelf and the Antarctic Plateau are relatively stable.
 Most crevasses occur in the short steep shear zone between them, where the road climbs along Leverett Glacier from near the southernmost point of the Ross Ice Shelf to the Antarctic Plateau more than 2000 m above sea level.
 This section required much more construction work than planned, and requires maintenance each season, because the ice sheets are constantly flowing outwards from their center.

-The route has delivered major cost savings each year compared to air cargo delivery and has reduced the number of flights to the south pole base from about 400 yearly to 75.
-The route changes length each year slightly due to shifting ice and has grown from 1028 to 1030 miles.
-The journey to the South Pole, which is at 10 thousand feet altitude takes about 25 days normally, and the route back is easier about ten days.
+The route has delivered major cost savings each year compared to air cargo delivery and had reduced the number of flights to the south pole base from about 400 yearly to 75 as of 2016.
+The route changes length each year slightly due to shifting ice and has grown from 1028 to 1030 mi.
+The journey to the South Pole, which is at 10 thousand feet altitude, normally takes about 25 days.
+The route back is easier, as they are no longer carrying as much fuels or supplies, and takes about ten days.